'Temptation Island'

 By

-It's been more than a decade since the reality TV show first aired, but Temptation Island is back.
-If you were too young when the show first came out, or the Bachelor convinced you to give reality television love a chance, Temptation Island follows a handful of unmarried couples as they mingle with an island full of uncommitted strangers, to see if the two can really remain loyal to each other.
+It's been more than a decade since the reality TV show first aired, but Temptation Island is back with another season.
+If you were too young when the show first came out, or The Bachelor is the show that convinced you to give reality television love a chance, Temptation Island follows a handful of unmarried couples as they mingle with an island full of uncommitted strangers, to see if the two can really remain loyal to each other.

 Article continues below advertisement

-Season 4 premieres on USA on March 16, 2022.
-And, like with most reality television, we have some questions.
+And, as with most reality television, we have some questions.
 Like is the show scripted?
 And why do these couple commit to potentially cheating?
+We spoke exclusively with Season 5's Kailtin Tufts, who joins the show with Hall, her fiancé, and learns just how difficult the journey is.

 Source: USA